Officials: Boy Scout drowns in Robeson County pond

 WPDE reports the incident happened Saturday afternoon at a pond off of Willoughby Road in Lumberton.

-Officials said Jonathan Widmark was on a Boy Scout camping trip when the tragedy occurred.
+Officials said the boy was on a Boy Scout camping trip when the tragedy occurred.

-The CEO of the Cape Fear Council of the Boy Scouts of America issued this statement:
+Jonathan Widmark, CEO of the Cape Fear Council of the Boy Scouts of America, issued this statement:

 "This is an extremely difficult time for our Scouting family.
-Our thoughts and prayers are with the victim's family."
+Our thoughts and prayers are with the victim's family, and we will support them in any way that we can."